Jason-Whitmore/jpf/docs/PolynomialModel.md

 ## Examples

-There are two [examples](Example.md) in the Examples.java class which demonstrates and tests the features of the class: "polynomialsin" and "polynomialoverfit".
+There are two [examples](Example.md) in the Examples.java class which demonstrate and test the features of the class: polynomialsin and polynomialoverfit.

 ## Considerations